irena-flextool/flextool/docs/how_to.md

 ![2D_map](./2d_map.PNG)

-Note that the results of a nested rolling solve run are 'close enough', not exact, because the information in the model is decreased.
+Note that the results of a nested rolling solve run are not fully optimal, because the information in the model is decreased.
 This is the price you pay for the speed.
-Therefore, the results should not be taken they are, instead it is important to know how to interpret the results: What is phenomena are missing?
+Therefore, the results should not be taken as they are, instead it is important to know how to interpret the results: What phenomena are missing?
 How will they affect the results?
-Where should extra investments go to satisfy the demand?
+Where should extra investments go to satisfy the demand (there is a possibility to use the `capacity_margin` method to force extra investments)?

 In the init.sqlite there are four example scenarios related to this: